apache/pekko-connectors/docs/src/main/paradox/google-cloud-bigquery-storage.md

 ## Configuration

-The BigQuery Storage connector @ref[shares its basic configuration](google-common.md) with all the Google connectors in Alpakka.
+The BigQuery Storage connector @ref[shares its basic configuration](google-common.md) with all the Google connectors in Apache Pekko Connectors.

 Example Test Configuration
 ```